benlew3/MechaCar_Statistical_Analysis/README.md

 ## T-tests on Suspension Coils
 #### T-test All Lots Against PSI
 ![t test](https://github.com/benlew3/MechaCar_Statistical_Analysis/blob/main/Images/t-test%20comparison.PNG)<br>
-Here we can see that the p-value is above .05 which means we cannot conclude that a significant difference exists when reading all three lots together.
+Here we can see that the p-value is above .05 which means we cannot conclude that a significant difference exists when reading all three lots together. <br>
 ![lot 1](https://github.com/benlew3/MechaCar_Statistical_Analysis/blob/main/Images/Lot1.PNG)<br>
 For Lot 1, we see that the p-value is 1.
 This means we cannot conclude that a significant difference exists. <br>
 ![lot 2](https://github.com/benlew3/MechaCar_Statistical_Analysis/blob/main/Images/Lot%202.PNG)<br>
-Lot 2's p-value is at .61, which means we cannot conclude that a significant difference exists.
+Lot 2's p-value is at .61, which means we cannot conclude that a significant difference exists. <br>
 ![lot 3](https://github.com/benlew3/MechaCar_Statistical_Analysis/blob/main/Images/lot%203.PNG)<br>
 In Lot 3, the p-value is at .04, which means we can reject the null hypothesis that there's no difference between the means and conclude that a significant difference does exist